 Regular HVAC servicing

 Although you can replace filters independently, these professionals can check whether they are operating perfectly.
-The parts of your HVAC system will be pulled apart and cleaned thoroughly.
-This will also help the technicians inspect each and every component thoroughly.
-They make sure that the parts are all in optimal condition.
+First, the parts of your HVAC system will be pulled apart and cleaned thoroughly.
+This will also help the technicians inspect each component thoroughly.
+Then, they make sure that the parts are all in optimal condition.

 No matter what level of disinfection you do to your home or office, the pollutants from those disinfectants will still linger in the air that you breathe.
 The only solution is to make sure that your HVACs are operating efficiently.
 As long as your air quality is not safe, you can’t declare that your space is spotless.